for a book of poetry by a woman author.

-The Pat Lowther Memorial Award is given for a book of poetry by a Canadian woman published in the preceding year, and is in memory of the late Pat Lowther, whose career was cut short by her untimely death in 1975.
-The award carries a $1,000 prize.
-It is presented each year at the LCP Annual Conference in June, with the shortlist announced in April.
+The Pat Lowther Memorial Award is given for a book of poetry by a Canadian woman, and is in memory of the late Pat Lowther, whose career was cut short by her untimely death in 1975.
+This award honours books by woman-identifying folks.
+The award carries a $2,000 prize and it is presented each year at the LCP Annual Conference in June, with the shortlist announced in April.

 2016 Lorna Crozier, The Wrong Cat